folio-org/folio-org.github.io/guides/api-lint.md

   One or more of: `RAML OAS`
 * `-d,--directories` -- The list of directories to be searched.
   Required.
 Space-separated list.
-* `-e,--excludes` -- List of additional sub-directories and files to be excluded.
+* `-e,--excludes` -- List of additional sub-directories and/or files to be excluded (so that the tool will only discover top-level root API description files).
   Optional.
 Space-separated list.
   By default it excludes certain well-known directories (such as `raml-util`).
   Use the option `--loglevel debug` to report what is being excluded.